Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_40

-Alison responds to learning that occupant of the top floor is Father Halliran a blind priest “Blind?
-Then what does he look at?”
+Alison responds to learning that Father Halliran, a blind priest, occupies the top floor.
+“Blind?
+Then what does he look at?”

-Once she moves in, she starts to meet very odd and mysterious tenants who begin to give her the pip and the whim whams.
-First, she meets the droll little character in 4B Charles Chazen…
+Once she moves in, she meets very odd and mysterious tenants who begin to give her the pip and the whim whams.
+First, she meets the droll little character in 4B Charles Chazen.

 charles-chazen-burgess-meredith

 Alison’s sense of independence starts to deteriorate after a series of disturbing events.
-Charles Chazen (Burgess Meredith — or the little dapper ‘devil’) is played to the hilt by wonderful character actor Burgess Meredith who runs rampant with his nifty asides and axioms, and has a sovereign reign over his legion of “devils.”
+Charles Chazen — or the little dapper ‘devil’) is played to the hilt by Meredith, who runs rampant with his nifty asides and axioms, and has a sovereign reign over his legion of “devils.”

 capturfiles_4